 Skip to main content

 The package inspection tools give your agent immediate access to structured metadata about any dependency without leaving the coding session.
 Instead of switching to a browser or running registry lookups manually, your agent can call these tools directly to triage a package, check documentation context, review vulnerabilities, understand dependencies, and inspect upgrade changes.
-All four tools are available as MCP tools and as subcommands under npx githits@latest pkg.
+All five tools are available as MCP tools and as subcommands under npx githits@latest pkg.

 pkg_info returns a quick triage summary for any package: the latest version, license, repository popularity, download volume, publish age, and vulnerability status.
 Pass verbose: true to add GitHub language breakdown, topics, last-pushed date, recent advisories, and recent changes.CLI usage